hotflex/kayak/CONTRIBUTING.md

 ## Bug Reports and Feature Requests

-Kayak tries to be clear when an issue is a bug.
+We try to be clear when an issue is a bug.
 Even if it isn't, sometimes things don't work quite right.

 Sometimes there's something that Kayak doesn't do that it probably should.